KEERTHI1441/Elevate_labs_internship_task-1/Readme.md

 > ✅ These services should be monitored, restricted, or disabled if not needed, especially in unsecured or public-facing networks.

+## ✅ Outcome

+* Discovered devices and open ports using Nmap
+* Saved results in multiple formats for documentation
+* Filtered and observed specific service traffic in Wireshark

 ---

 ## ✅ Outcome